aws/aws-parallelcluster-cookbook/files/default/CfnCluster-License-README.txt

-CfnCluster is licensed under the Amazon Software License (http://aws.amazon.com/asl/).
+CfnCluster is licensed under the Apache License 2.0 (http://aws.amazon.com/apache2.0/).

 CfnCluster AMIs ship with the following independent packages, which are offered under separate terms.